 Is breastfeeding better than bottle feeding?

-Breast is best is a message many will have heard and human breast milk is designed to be the optimum source of nutrition for your baby.
+Breast is best is a message many will have heard, and human breast milk is designed to be the optimum source of nutrition for your baby.
 It’s safe, clean and contains antibodies which help protect against many common childhood illnesses.

 Breast milk provides all the energy and nutrients that your baby needs for the first months of their life.
-That’s why worldwide health organisations like WHO and UNICEF recommend that babies are exclusively breastfed for the first 6 months of their life – meaning that baby should have no other foods or liquids, not even water.
+That’s why worldwide health organizations like WHO and UNICEF recommend that babies are exclusively breastfed for the first 6 months of their life – meaning that baby should have no other foods or liquids, not even water.